krzysztof-tobola/gradle-examples/presentation/markdown.md

 * paths
   * separated by ":"
   * absolute if starts with the separator
-  * else relative to current
+  * else relative to the current project

 ---